China in the Vietnam War: During the First Indochina War

 The Chinese communist guerrilla leader Chu Chia-pi from Yunnan joined the Viet Minh in their fight against the French in 1948.

-In January 1950, China established diplomatic relations with the Hanoi government and the basis of relations changed from party-to-party to state-to-state.
+In January 1950, the People's Republic of China was the first state to establish diplomatic relations with the Democratic Republic of Vietnam, and the basis of relations changed from party-to-party to state-to-state.
 In the early 1950s, the Vietnamese communists confronted formidable enemies and Ho Chi Minh avidly sought advice and weapons from China.
 The PRC began to send their advisors and later form the Chinese Military Advisory Group (CMAG) to assist the Viet Minh forces led by Wei Guoqing and Chen Geng.
 CMAG and Viet Minh began training for their first campaign.
 In September 1950, the Border Campaigns were launched.
 And between April and September 1950, China sent to the Viet Minh 14,000 rifles and pistols, 1,700 machine guns and recoilless rifles, 150 mortars, 60 artillery pieces and 300 bazookas, as well as ammunition, medicine, communications materials, clothes and 2,800 tons of food.

 In addition, a "political advisory group" was also sent from China to northern Vietnam in 1950, led by Luo Guibo.
 Luo went to Tonkin to "pass on China's experience in financial and economic work, the rectification of cadres' ideology and working style, government work and mobilization of the masses."
 Between 1951 and 1954, the Chinese helped the Vietnamese in training their military commanders; reorganizing their defense and financial systems.
 They also helped the Vietnamese to mobilize the peasants to support the war through land reform campaigns.
 China trained Vietnamese at an officer academy, communication, mechanic, and technology schools in Guangxi and Yunnan.
 Overall, there was a massive transfer of the Chinese experience of making a revolution to the Vietnamese.